-TGba Editor: Delete the 2nd, 3rd paragraphs as follows [3080,3081]:
+TGba Editor: Modify the 2nd, 3rd paragraphs as follows [3080,3081]:

-A request frame in Table 29-1 (Settings for WUR mode setup frame exchange - Request and Response) is successfully transmitted from a WUR non-AP STA to a WUR AP if an Ack frame is transmitted from the WUR AP to the WUR non-AP STA for the request frame.
+A request frame in Table 29-1 (Settings for WUR mode setup frame exchange - Request and Response) is successfully transmitted from a WUR non-AP STA to a WUR AP if an Ack frame is recieved by the WUR non-AP STA for the request frame.

-A response frame in Table 29-1 (Settings for WUR mode setup frame exchange - Request and Response) is successfully transmitted from a WUR AP to a WUR non-AP STA if an Ack frame is transmitted from the WUR non-AP STA to the WUR AP for the response frame.
+A response frame in Table 29-1 (Settings for WUR mode setup frame exchange - Request and Response) is successfully transmitted from a WUR AP to a WUR non-AP STA if an Ack frame is received by the WUR AP for the response frame.